anywhichway/chocolate-mango/README.md

 Mango queries are sweet ...
 Chocolate Mango queries are even sweeter!

-ChocolateMango is a powerful extension for PouchDB that adds advanced querying capabilities, data transformation, vector storage, and live object functionality.
+ChocolateMango is a powerful extension for PouchDB that adds advanced querying capabilities, data transformation, vector storage, plus live object and trigger functionality.
 It seamlessly integrates with PouchDB's existing find API while providing additional features for filtering, transforming, and sorting documents, and querying in-memory data structures.